joshbeckman/andjosh.github.io/_lists/daily-lists.md

 <!--two items:-->

-- What did you do well?
-What should you repeat?
+- What did I do well?
+What should I repeat?
-- What should you not repeat?
-What did you do poorly?
+- What should I not repeat?
+What did I do poorly?
 - What opportunities do I have to provide recognition?
 - Who can I connect with at a personal level?
 - Take time to provide intentional listening.
 - What change ideas can I discuss and seek input for?
 - What small thing can I do this week to build new relationships?
-- Seek one-on-one time with my direct reports
+- Seek one-on-one time with my direct reports.
 - Tell a story this week that connects an employee action or decision to the values of the company.
+- Which things have I been ruminating on that are not worth the time?
+Act swiftly on small things.

 <!--two items:-->